Feeding your baby

 Please note: no milk can be made up from powder while in the hospital as there are no sterilizing facilities.
 For the same reason, no milk can be decanted into other bottles.
 Therefore, premade milk should be brought in the starter pack bottles when you visit the hospital.

-Parents can find information on both bottle feeding and breastfeeding from Baby friendly care pathways (UNICEF).
+Parents can find information from the Baby Friendly Initiative (UNICEF) on both bottle feeding and breastfeeding.

 See also the First Steps Nutrition Trust who are an independent public health nutrition charity that provides information and resources to support eating well from pre-conception to five years.